 Living away from home, especially for the first time, can be difficult for some students.
 Staff members make every effort to create a supportive environment and are trained to help students who are having trouble adjusting to life in the program.
 If your child becomes homesick, be sure to contact a site administrator for ideas on helping your child adapt to the new environment.
 Please give your child a few days to become comfortable in the program; nearly all students who initially experience homesickness ultimately succeed at and enjoy their summer experience.

 Open communication between CTY and parents is essential to meeting students’ needs.
-If your child has a learning, physical, mental health, or other medical need that requires accommodations, awareness, or support, contact CTY staff at 410-735-6215 or email@example.com to discuss those needs in the context of the academic, social, and residential aspects of the CTY program.
+If your child has a learning, physical, mental health, or other medical need that requires accommodations, awareness, or support, contact our disability services administrator at 410-735-6215 or email@example.com to discuss those needs in the context of the academic, social, and residential aspects of the CTY program.
 An online Request for Accommodation form can also be completed through MyCTY.
 CTY is committed to providing reasonable, appropriate, and necessary accommodations for qualified students with disabilities and supporting students with other physical and mental health-related concerns.
 Please do not hesitate to contact us about any struggles your child may have in the program.

 For reasonable accommodations to be provided for students with disabilities, current documentation from a qualified individual knowledgeable about the student’s disability may need to be submitted to our office.
 Requests and documentation are due by May 15.
 Requests made outside of this timeline may adversely affect our ability to provide accommodations and in certain circumstances may prevent a child from participating in our program.
 You must contact our office every year, even if your child received accommodations in a past CTY program or was evaluated by CTY’s Diagnostic and Counseling Center.
 Information of this nature is privileged and is not shared between departments at CTY without your written release.